 Wirex Exchange Review

 Wirex Exchange is a multi-currency exchange registered in the United Kingdom which has been active since 2014.
-Wirex is probably more famous for its crypto card and crypto wallet services today, but the Wirex Exchange service is taking the market by storm.
+Wirex is probably more famous for its crypto card and crypto wallet services today, but the Wirex Exchange service is grabbing market shares continuously.

 Wirex Exchange offers trading in nine different cryptocurrencies: Bitcoin, Ethereum, Litecoin, Dai, Nano, Ripple, Stellar, Waves and - naturally - the Wirex Token.